Crazy-Crew/CrazyWarps/.github/ISSUE_TEMPLATE/bug_report.md

 ---
-name: Bug report
+name: Bug Report
-about: Create a report to help us improve
+about: Create an issue describing a potential bug.
 title: "[Bug Report] "
-labels: ''
+labels: 'bug'
 assignees: ''

 ---

-**Describe the bug**
+**Describe the Bug**
 A clear and concise description of what the bug is.

 **Versions (please complete the following information):**